QubesOS/qubes-doc/developer/debugging/test-bench.md

 4. Configure your DHCP server so your testbench gets static IP and connect your machine to your local network.
 You should ensure that your testbench can reach the Internet.

-5. Install `openssh-server` on your testbench (since dom0 now has internet access the command `qubes-dom0-update` is not needed).
+5. Install `openssh-server` on your testbench.

     ~~~
-    sudo dnf install openssh-server
+    sudo dnf --setopt=reposdir=/etc/yum.repos.d install openssh-server
     ~~~

-> **Note:** If you want to install additional software in dom0 and your only network card was assigned to dom0, then instead of the usual `sudo qubes-dom0-update install <PACKAGE>` you run `sudo dnf --setopt=reposdir=/etc/yum.repos.d`.
+> **Note:** If you want to install additional software in dom0 and your only network card was assigned to dom0, then _instead_ of the usual `sudo qubes-dom0-update install <PACKAGE>` now you run `sudo dnf --setopt=reposdir=/etc/yum.repos.d install <PACKAGE>`.

 ## Development VM